-The atom consist of a small but massive nucleus surrounded by a cloud of rapidly moving electrons.
-The nucleus is composed of protons and neutrons.
-The total number of neutrons in the nucleus of an atom is called the neutron number of the atom and is given the symbol N.
+The atom consists of a small but massive nucleus surrounded by a cloud of rapidly moving electrons.
+The nucleus is composed of protons and neutrons, and the total number of neutrons in the nucleus of an atom is called the neutron number of the atom and is given the symbol N.

-Neutron number is rarely written explicitly in nuclide symbol notation, but appears as a subscript to the right of the element symbol.
-Nuclides that have the same neutron number but a different proton number are called isotones.
+Neutron number is rarely written explicitly in nuclide symbol notation but appears as a subscript to the right of the element symbol.
+Nuclides with the same neutron number but a different proton number are called isotones.

-The chemical properties of the atom are determined by the number of protons, in fact, by number and arrangement of electrons.
-The configuration of these electrons follows from the principles of quantum mechanics.
-The number of electrons in each element’s electron shells, particularly the outermost valence shell, is the primary factor in determining its chemical bonding behavior.
-In the periodic table, the elements are listed in order of increasing atomic number Z.
+The atom’s chemical properties are determined by the number of protons and the number and arrangement of electrons.
+The configuration of these electrons follows the principles of quantum mechanics.
+The number of electrons in each element’s electron shells, particularly the outermost valence shell, is the primary factor determining its chemical bonding behavior.
+In the periodic table, the elements are listed to increase the atomic number Z.

-The nuclear properties (atomic mass, nuclear cross-sections) of the element are determined by the number of protons and number of neutrons (neutron number).
-For example, actinides with odd neutron number are usually fissile (fissionable with slow neutrons) while actinides with even neutron number are usually not fissile (but are fissionable with fast neutrons).
-Heavy nuclei with an even number of protons and an even number of neutrons are (due to Pauli exclusion principle) very stable thanks to the occurrence of ‘paired spin’.
+The element’s nuclear properties (atomic mass, nuclear cross-sections) are determined by the number of protons and the number of neutrons (neutron number).
+For example, actinides with odd neutron numbers are usually fissile (fissionable with slow neutrons), while actinides with even neutron numbers are not fissile (but fissionable with fast neutrons).
+Due to the Pauli exclusion principle, heavy nuclei with an even number of protons and an even number of neutrons are very stable thanks to the occurrence of ‘paired spin’.
 On the other hand, nuclei with an odd number of protons and neutrons are mostly unstable.

-Hydrogen (H), for example , consist of one electron and one proton.
-The number of neutrons in a nucleus is known as the neutron number and is given the symbol N. The total number of nucleons, that is, protons and neutrons in a nucleus, is equal to Z + N = A, where A is called the mass number.
+Hydrogen (H), for example, consists of one electron and one proton.
+The number of neutrons in a nucleus is known as the neutron number and is given the symbol N. The total number of nucleons, protons, and neutrons in a nucleus are equal to Z + N = A, where A is called the mass number.
 The various species of atoms whose nuclei contain particular numbers of protons and neutrons are called nuclides.
-Each nuclide is denoted by chemical symbol of the element (this specifies Z) with tha atomic mass number as supescript.
+Each nuclide is denoted by the element’s chemical symbol (this specifies Z) with the atomic mass number as superscript.

-Thus the symbol 1H refers to the nuclide of hydrogen with a single proton as nucleus.
-2H is the hydrogen nuclide with a neutron as well as a proton in the nucleus (2H is also called deuterium or heavy hydrogen).
-Atoms such as 1H, 2H whose nuclei contain the same number of protons but different number of neutrons (different A) are known as isotopes.
-Hydrogen has identical chemical properties as deuterium, but has completely different nuclear properties.
+Thus the symbol 1H refers to the nuclide of hydrogen with a single proton as a nucleus.
+2H is the hydrogen nuclide with a neutron and a proton in the nucleus (2H is also called deuterium or heavy hydrogen).
+Atoms such as 1H, 2H, whose nuclei contain the same number of protons but the different number of neutrons (different A), are known as isotopes.
+Hydrogen has identical chemical properties as deuterium but has completely different nuclear properties.

 Neutron Number and Nuclear Stability

-Nuclear Stability is a concept that helps to identify the stability of an isotope.
-To identify the stability of an isotope it is needed to find the ratio of neutrons to protons.
-To determine the stability of an isotope you can use the ratio neutron/proton (N/Z).
-Also to help understand this concept there is a chart of the nuclides, known as a Segre chart.
+Nuclear Stability is a concept that helps identify an isotope’s stability.
+It is needed to find the ratio of neutrons to protons to identify the stability of an isotope.
+To determine the stability of an isotope, you can use the ratio neutron/proton (N/Z).
+Also, to help understand this concept, there is a chart of the nuclides, known as a Segre chart.
 This chart shows a plot of the known nuclides as a function of their atomic and neutron numbers.
 It can be observed from the chart that there are more neutrons than protons in nuclides with Z greater than about 20 (Calcium).
-These extra neutrons are necessary for stability of the heavier nuclei.
+These extra neutrons are necessary for the stability of the heavier nuclei.
 The excess neutrons act somewhat like nuclear glue.
 Only two stable nuclides have fewer neutrons than protons: hydrogen-1 and helium-3.

 Neutron Number – Does it conserve in a nuclear reaction?